Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Highlight: Top-Notch Books & Live Classes

-Princeton Review is a test prep heavyweight and its coursework is anchored by some of the best live classes and prep books in the business.
-Their live class instructors are all LSAT masters having scored in the 98th percentile or better on the exam.
+Princeton Review’s coursework is anchored by some of the best live classes and prep books I’ve seen.
+Their live class instructors are all LSAT masters, having scored in the 98th percentile or better on the exam.

-Each instructor is a little different, but across the board we found them all to be extremely knowledgeable, genuinely interested in their students scoring potential, and strong communicators.
+Each instructor is a little different, but across the board I found them all to be extremely knowledgeable, genuinely interested in your scoring potential, and strong communicators.

-The in-classroom coursework closely tracks the prep books, but provides the benefit of hearing and breaking down the material from several different perspectives.
+The live class coursework closely tracks the prep books, but provides the benefit of hearing and breaking down the material from several different perspectives.

-Just as importantly, all in-classroom instructors are available by phone and/or email to answer questions about difficult problems or challenging concepts, and we found them true to their promise typically responding in less than 6 hours.
+Just as importantly, all instructors are available by phone and/or email to answer questions about difficult problems or challenging concepts, and we found them to be true to their promise, typically responding in less than six hours.

-Lastly, the in-classroom component also offers the opportunity of 4 live, proctored exams, simulating the real test day experience, which all our team members found very beneficial.
+Lastly, the in-classroom component also offers the opportunity of four live, proctored exams, simulating the real test day experience, which I found very beneficial.

-The 5 hard copy books that Princeton Review provides with all its course options are among the most thorough we have reviewed.
+The five hardcopy books that Princeton Review provides with all its course options are also among the most thorough I have reviewed.

-Not only do they augment and compliment the online lessons and in-classroom material, but they also provide additional detailed explanations of concepts and strategies, well-designed drills and independent practice problems.
+Not only do they augment and complement the online lessons and in-class material, but they also provide additional detailed explanations of concepts and strategies, well-designed drills, and independent practice problems.

 princeton review lsat lesson plan